finspresso/finspresso/supermarket_tracker/README.md

 This does the following:

-- Opens the mbudget protuct overview [page](https://www.migros.ch/en/brand/m-budget) using the [Selium-Python](https://selenium-python.readthedocs.io/) library in headless mode
+- Opens the mbudget product overview [page](https://www.migros.ch/en/brand/m-budget) using the [Selium-Python](https://selenium-python.readthedocs.io/) library in headless mode
 - Extracts the price, article number and product name and stores them into an .xlsx file in the folder `data/mbudget/<Date and time of run>/mbudget_prices.xlsx`
 - Compares the downloaded products with the prior state stored in the folder `references/mbudget/product_reference.json` and list which products were added and which were discontinued.
 - Additionally the script takes a screenshot of every product and stores the screenshots under `data/mbudget/<Date and time of run>/`